-We are Cardiff’s award-winning local radio station – broadcasting a diversity of music styles, local & national news and community interest programmes, every day.
+Broadcasting live from Butetown, we are Cardiff’s award-winning local radio station – offering our listeners a diversity of music styles, local & national news and community interest programmes, every day.

-Each week, over 27,000 Cardiffians tune into Radio Cardiff, the capital city’s only community radio station.
+Each week, over 26,000 Cardiffians tune into Radio Cardiff.
+We are a listener-supported, volunteer-run station and we cover many events in and around the city.
 Our programmes go out 24 hours a day, and a schedule for a typical day lists more than 100 different features.
 You’ll hear us on the street, in coffee shops and down the local.

 We offer an alternative to mainstream BBC and commercial radio stations with our distinctive blend of music and speech programming.
 You’ll hear soul, jazz, reggae, blues, house, soca, RnB, hip-hop, ska and funk – presented by people with a genuine passion for the music they play.
 And, while Radio Cardiff is musically orientated, local & national news; weather; traffic conditions; reviews; film criticisms; interviews; competitions; sports; science; local history; health & fitness; mental health & wellbeing; theatre, quizzes, political coverage; debates; religion and the arts all have their place in the schedule.